Tiwari666/GenerativeAI_LLMs/README.md

 # 2) Variational Autoencoders (VAEs) [particularly well-suited for generating images]:

 Variational Autoencoders (VAEs) are trained through a two-part process: an encoder and a decoder.
 The encoder takes input data and compresses it into a latent space representation as a probability distribution that preserves its most important features.
 The decoder then takes the latent space representation and generates new data that captures the most important features of the training data.
-During training, VAEs seek to minimize a loss function that includes two components: reconstruction and regularization.
+During training, VAEs seek to minimize a loss function (reconstruction error) that includes two components: reconstruction and regularization.
 The balance between reconstruction and regularization allows VAEs to generate new data samples by sampling from the learned latent space.